-- Charisma, he calls it making people like you.
+- Charisma, or making people like you.

-- Leadership, he calls it changing people without resentment.
+- Leadership, “changing people without resentment.”

 About the author

 Dale Carnegie was born in 1888 in Missouri and grew up in a poor farming family.
 As a teenager, he worked hard to take care of the pigs and cows on the farm.
 Despite his humble beginnings, he managed to graduate high school and Teacher’s College and become a successful salesman of bacon, lard, and soap.

 It was while teaching public speaking courses at the YMCA that Carnegie began his career as a self-help guru.
 His lectures were so popular that he started traveling and speaking in other cities, eventually reaching an audience of over 450,000 people through his courses.
 Carnegie also wrote several books based on his teachings, which have sold millions of copies and continue to be popular today.

 1. Apply and Repeat: We improve only through action and self-reflection

 How to Win Friends and Influence People begins with “nine suggestions” to get the most value out of the book.
 I believe the 9 tips can be summed up as: